fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DevTestLabs/v2.2.0/Set-AzureRmDtlVMsPerLabPolicy.md

 ```

 ### -Enable
-Indicates that this cmdlet enables the policy.
+Indicates that this cmdlet enables the policy of the lab.

 ```yaml
 Type: SwitchParameter